vbergae/jfmt/README.md

 This project is licensed under the GPL v3 License.
 See the [LICENSE](LICENSE) file for details.

+### Included Software

+This project includes files that are licensed under the Apache License, Version 2.0.
+Specifically, the following file(s):

+- `src/json.pest`

+These files retain their original license.
+You may not use these files except in compliance with the Apache License, Version 2.0.
+You may obtain a copy of the license at http://www.apache.org/licenses/LICENSE-2.0.

 ## Contact

 For any questions or feedback, please open an issue on the [GitHub repository](https://github.com/yourusername/jfmt) or contact the project maintainer.